-The size of numbers will be 30cm x 30cm.
-Numbers will be printed black (Arial Black) on white background for all categories.
+The size of the background of the numbers is at least 30cm x 30cm.
+The height of the numbers must be (at least) 22 cm and the distance between the numbers must be (at least) 13mm, the numbers will be printed black (Arial Black) on white background for all categories.